equinor/xun/README.md

         )
         f_n_2 = fibonacci_number(n - 2) if n > 1 else 0
 ```
-Statements on form `with ...:` we refere to as with constant statments, they introduce new syntex and rules that we'll get move into in the next section.
-But important to note is that the recursive calls to `fibonacci_number(n)` are memoized in the context store, and can after scheduling, be run in parallel.
+Statements on the form `with ...:` we refer to as with constants statments.
+They introduce new syntax and rules that we will get more into in the next section.
+Note for example that the recursive calls to `fibonacci_number(n)` are memoized in the context store and can therefore, after scheduling, be run in parallel.

 In fact, `xun` works by first figuring out all the calls that will happen to context functions, building a call graph, and scheduling the calls such that any previous call that we may depend on is executed before we evaluate the current call.
-This requires the call graph to be a DAG, or directed acyclic graph.
+This requires the call graph to be a directed acyclic graph (DAG).

 ## With Constants Statement